ianlcassidy/activity-identification/README.md

-# test-repo
+# Activity Identification

-this is a test repository
+This repository contains code for an activity identification algorithm using supervised learning.